On partial information retrieval: the unconstrained 100 prisoner problem: Three main strategies

 \subsection{Key strategy KS$^0$}

-The second strategy we analyze corresponds to the classical (constrained) problem optimal solution, shown to be optimal \cite{CW} for $w=N$.
-We shall see that the optimality fails when the P-function is enlarged to the whole $a$-$w$ plane.
+The second strategy we analyze corresponds to the solution which maximizes the winning probability for $w=N$ players in the classical (constrained) problem \cite{CW}.
+We shall see that, when extended to the whole $a$-$w$ plane, its optimality persists but it is not evident as it was for the classical (constrained) problem.
 In fact, the key strategy maintains a high success probability only in specific regions, a feature which to our knowledge has never been observed before.
-The key strategy KS$^0$ coincides with the following algorithmic steps: \begin{enumerate}{\tt \item Player $B_i$ opens Box $i$. \item If Box $i$ does not contain the key $i$, but key $j$, open Box $j$. \item Repeat until the key $i$ is found OR stop after $a$ attempts.} \end{enumerate} For this strategy to be optimal, crucially the offset ${D}_i=0$ for all $i=1,\dots,N$.
-The classical case then corresponds to $w=N$ and $a=N/2$, where the probability of success is given by
+The key strategy KS$^0$ coincides with the following algorithmic steps: \begin{enumerate}{\tt \item Player $B_i$ opens Box $i$. \item If Box $i$ does not contain the key $i$, but key $j$, open Box $j$. \item Repeat until the key $i$ is found OR stop after $a$ attempts.} \end{enumerate} In short, the strategy exploits the fact that the key-numbers and box-numbers create a structure of permutation cycles, which each player simply follows.
+Hence, for this strategy to be optimal, the offset is ${D}_i=0$ for all $i=1,\dots,N$.
+That is the only way a player is sure she will open only boxes-numbers which create, in combination with the numbers if the keys they contain, a cycle structure: a player, regardless from its identification number, will open only boxes, $a$ in total, in a permutation cycle surely containing her own key.
+Furthermore, a player $P^i$, with initial offset $D_i=0$, is sure to find her key in exactly $l$-attempts, if her key is in an $l$-cycle structure with the box-number.